hellohaptik/chatbot_ner/docs/approach.md

 ]
 ```

-Consider the  following example for detailed explaination:
+Consider the  following example for detailed explanation:

 ```latex
 "I want to order from mcd"